 Why It's Important

-Going over your account balance or bouncing a check can result in transactions being declined and/or returned, but also your account can be charged Insufficient Funds and daily Overdraft fees for check, in-person withdrawal, ATM withdrawal, and other electronic transactions.
+Going over your account balance or bouncing a check can result in transactions being declined and/or returned, but also your account can be charged Insufficient Funds and continuous overdraft fees for check, in-person withdrawal, ATM withdrawal, and other electronic transactions.
 See our Agreement Center or speak with a banker for more details.

 Overdraft Protection Options